MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Item Description Modifier

 Use this tool to change Item Descriptions.
 You can change an existing item description to a new item description without any loss of work, open, or historical records.
-Refer to *Using Validate and Import buttons* on page 2 for information on importing data.
+Refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) for information on importing data.

-**To change an item description:**
+#### To change an item description

 1. Choose the item you wish to change in the Starting Item Number field.